From the Doctor to My Son Thomas: Video message

-Goodall family response
+Family response and release

 The family received the video from Capaldi on 3 November 2014.
 After viewing the video, Thomas felt encouraged to attend his grandmother's funeral.
 In an interview with The Guardian, Ross Goodall explained that Capaldi's mention of sadness resonated with the child due to his experience of grief over his grandmother's death.
 He discussed the manner in which Thomas perceived emotions as a strict dichotomy between positive and negative without a middle ground.
 Thomas interpreted from the video that it was all right to feel happy while simultaneously acknowledging that a sad event had occurred.
 Ross Goodall told The Guardian that before viewing the video from Capaldi, his son had not wanted to attend the funeral.

 The boy's mother said that the video had helped him to deal with his depression.
 After watching Capaldi's message, Ross Goodall stated that his son's behaviour patterns changed markedly.
 This change included the ability to comfort his sister and step out of his day-to-day routine.
 Ross Goodall said that after watching the video, his son smiled for the first time since his grandmother's death.
 The family framed the letter from Capaldi that came before the video message, and Ross Goodall said that Thomas looked at it when he felt distressed.

-Posted to YouTube

-Ross Goodall uploaded the message from Capaldi to the video-sharing website YouTube on 6 November 2014.
+Ross Goodall later uploaded the message from Capaldi to the video-sharing website YouTube on 6 November 2014.
 He commented at the video's YouTube location that he was surprised at the online response, and that at the time of initial posting was unaware it would become viral.
 He later explained that he had uploaded it only to share it with family members on completion of the memorial services for Thomas's grandmother.
 Thomas's father wrote that the video greatly affected his son, and enabled him to cope with grief and feel comforted.
 He praised Capaldi for his kind act and explained that the video improved his son's mental well-being throughout the ordeal.

-By 10 November 2014, total comments by viewers posted below the video on YouTube numbered in the hundreds.
-The majority of comments were supportive.
-Visitors to the site wrote favourably of Capaldi's actions to record the video for the child.